The Hoxton, Portland: Description and history

 The 119-room hotel, part of the European chain, opened on November 12, 2018.
 The property includes the renovated three-story Grove Hotel, which opened in 1907, as well as a nine-story addition.
 Also featured are lobby restaurant called La Neta, a rooftop taqueria called Tope, and a speakeasy in the basement.

 Fodor's has described The Hoxton as a "see-and-be-seen" hotel with a "chic" lobby and a "vintage-chic" aesthetic.
 Lonely Planet has said the hotel has an "airy, Northwestern modernist" aesthetic with "clean lines, natural materials and mid-century accents".
 A guide book by Moon Publications has called the hotel "hip" with exposed brick and timber beams.
 Condé Nast Traveler has said "the open lobby’s quiet luxury offers a soothing contrast to Old Town Chinatown’s grit and hustle, luring out-of-towners and locals alike with its exposed brick walls, raw concrete columns, original timber beams, cushy velvet couches and armchairs".

 Ethan and Geri Leung of Baon Kainan began operating the Filipino restaurant Pamana at the hotel in 2025.
+In August 2026, the couple announced plans to open a second Pamana location in northeast Portland, in the space that previously housed Expatriate.

+Deadstock Coffee is slated to begin operating in the hotel's lobby cafe in 2026.